-Sexual Exploitation of Children: No specific law sets a minimum age for consensual sex.
+Sexual Exploitation of Children: No specific law prohibits child pornography because all pornography is prohibited, but the law specifically criminalizes the commercial sexual exploitation of children.
+No specific law sets a minimum age for consensual sex.
 The law prohibits sex outside of marriage.
-In the criminal law, the penalty for sexual relations with a person younger than 16 is life imprisonment.
-If the individual is the nonspousal relative, guardian, caretaker, or servant of the victim, the penalty is death; there were no reports this sentence was implemented.
-No specific law prohibits child pornography because all pornography is prohibited, but the law specifically criminalizes the commercial sexual exploitation of children.
+The penalty for sexual relations of an adult with a person younger than 16 is life imprisonment.
+If the individual is the nonspousal relative, guardian, caretaker, or servant of the victim, the penalty is death.